arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 }
 ```

-The `updateVibrationStatus()` function averages the samples taken and if the vibration magnitude is above the defined limit it will notify the Opta sending a Bluetooth® message.
+The `updateVibrationStatus()` function averages the samples taken.
+If the vibration magnitude exceeds the defined limit, it will notify the Opta by sending a Bluetooth® message.

 ```arduino
 void updateVibrationStatus() {